2017 Watchic Lake Association Annual Meeting

 2016 Watchic Lake Association Annual Meeting

-THANK YOU to the nearly 60 people that joined us Saturday July 9, 2016 at the Standish Congregational Church.
+THANK YOU to the nearly 40 members and 20 freinds that joined us Saturday July 9, 2016 at the Standish Congregational Church.
 The meeting began with a silent auction and raffle, followed by a lasagna dinner prepared by the Congregational Church.
 We reviewed our recent “Risk Assessment Report”, heard from Forrest Bell of FB Environmental on Watchic Lake, congratulated eight new LakeSmart award recipients, and provided a status report on all WLA activities.
 Three new board members were voted on to the board, and three officers were voted into new positions.

 Overall the quality of Watchic Lake remains good.
 We are fortunate to have no invasive plant species in the lake.
 Water quality remains good (secchi disk at ~4.5 meetings similar to past years), but is under pressure from polluted runoff from a number of locations.